About the event

 The Batteries Event will cover all aspects of the battery circular economy, beginning from the production of the battery through raw materials, battery manufacturing, battery use and safety, management and applications, going through market trends, research and development, new technologies and finally closing the loop with a focus recycling, second life and regulations.

-International battery industry key players such as manufacturers, end users, experts, researchers and recyclers will come together to discuss and exchange on existing recycling technologies, life cycles, secondary raw material use, producer regulatory obligations in Europe, future expectations and innovations.
+International battery industry key players such as OEM, battery manufacturers, end users, experts, researchers and recyclers will come together to discuss and exchange on new chemistries, manufacturing process, battery components, battery second life, recycling, producer regulatory obligations in Europe, future expectations and innovations.

 Avicenne Energy Director

 Lyon combines accessibility, innovation and fantastic food.
 It’s a metropolis that puts people at the heart of its development.

 Lyon has a great deal to offer: a central location in Europe combined with good access, excellent reception facilities and the charm of a 2,000-year-old city which is a UNESCO World Heritage Site.

 It’s not just a gastronomic capital with 20 starred chefs, it’s also a creative city in the fields of fashion, the arts and culture.

 Its Roman architecture rubs shoulders with bold contemporary creations.

 Lyon’s layout, featuring two rivers and three hills, makes this an unusual city, where you can travel to the new Confluence district from the Medieval and Renaissance Vieux-Lyon (Old Lyon) district by boat.